celadari/json-logic-scala/docs/_posts/scala-data-structures-global-view.md

 ---
-title: "Data structures: Scala representation (part 2)"
+title: " JSON to Scala structures (and vice versa)"
 author: Charles
 nav_order: 3
 category: Jekyll
 layout: post
-parent: Getting started
+parent: Data representation
 ---
 {% include mathjax.html %}

-# Scala data structures: global view (part 2/2)
+# Scala data structures: global view

 In plain JsonLogic format, data represents only expressions and values.
 With Json-Logic-typed, you can also include information about *value types*